rhiot/gitbook/gateway/sensors/camera.md

 Under the hood camera sensor uses [Camel webcam component](../camel_components/camel_webcam_component.md).
 The backend service responsible for receiving the data from a camera is [Camera Service](../../cloudplatform/services/camera.md).

-## Enabling camera sensor in Spring Boot runtime
+## Running camera sensor in Spring Boot runtime

 In order to enable camera sensor in Spring Boot runtime, add the following jar to your classpath: